Lakshitameta07/Lakshitameta07/README.md

 - 👋 Hi, I’m @Lakshitameta07
 - 👀 I’m interested in ...
-Application Development
+Cross platform  development
-- 🌱 I’m currently learning ...ReactNative and Cloud
+- 🌱 I’m currently working on ...ReactJs,ReactNative and Cloud
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...